 View of church steeple, rooftops and Gulf in the distance.This year’s family spring trip was to Galveston, Texas for Easter weekend.
 This is roughly a 5-hour drive from home, so we enjoyed two full days and three nights on the island.
 This was be our first pleasure trip into Texas as a family.
 We found an Air B&B cottage next to Galveston’s “Silk Stocking” district, midway between the beach and downtown.
 The rental is pet-friendly and has a fenced backyard so our dog Woody traveled with us.
 He enjoyed walks around the neighborhood and exploring Kempner Park just two blocks away.
 Considering the city’s maritime past, there are lots of connections to New Orleans and south Louisiana.
-We found many things familiar, but also discovered many new and interesting characteristics.
+We found many things familiar, but also discovered many new and interesting characteristics that truly set Galveston apart.

 Trip Prep